xapply.

 --files

-above.
+-k above.
 Another

-to a file is to prefix
+way to for stdout to a file is to prefix

-the command with "exec >/tmp/ksb/%u;
+the command with "exec >/tmp/ksb/%u;" which

 doesn't limit the number of shell commands which might be listed in